 sleepwalking, waking and confused behavior at night;

 depression, agitation, unusual or unpleasant thoughts; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect sodium oxybate?

-Taking sodium oxybate with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
-Ask your doctor before taking cold or allergy medicine, opioid pain medicine, sedatives, muscle relaxants, seizure medicine, or medicine for depression, anxiety, or mental illness.
+Using sodium oxybate with other drugs that make you drowsy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Your doctor may need to change your treatment plan if you need to use any of these other medicines.

 Other drugs may affect sodium oxybate, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.